pv(1) — Linux manual page

 Turn the average rate counter on.
 This will display the

-current average rate of data transfer (default: last 30s,
+current average rate of data transfer, over the last 30

 -b, --bytes